unicode-org/icu/docs/userguide/collation/string-search.md

 The ICU string search service provides similar APIs to the other text iterating services.
 Allowing users to specify the starting position and direction within the text string to be searched.
-For more information, please see [Boundary Analysis](../boundaryanalysis/index.md) chapter.
+For more information, please see the [Boundary Analysis](../boundaryanalysis/index.md) chapter.
 The user can locate one or all occurrences of a pattern in a string.
 For a given collator, a pattern match is located at the offsets <start, end> in a string if the collator finds that the